m-aljasem/PyCVDRisk/website/DEPLOYMENT.md

 # - Set up and deploy?
 Yes
 # - Which scope?
 (Choose your account)
 # - Link to existing project?
 No
-# - What's your project's name? cvd-risk-calculator
+# - What's your project's name? cvd-risk
 # - In which directory is your code located? ./
 ```